 - Free printable colouring pictures

 I always print my printables directly onto 160 gsm cardstock using my Epson Ecotank Printer rather than regular paper, this way they are a little more durable and the pens do not bleed through to the other side.

 I am a firm believer in giving kids the best quality art products that way they will last and give great results.

-At some point in the future, there will be a coronation ceremony for the King at Westminster Abbey, in addition to an investiture for Prince William as Prince of Wales.
+On Saturday 6th May, 2023 be a coronation ceremony for the King at Westminster Abbey, in addition to an investiture for Prince William as Prince of Wales.
 The King has already signed the Accession Proclamation, which took place at St. James’s Palace in Westminster, London.
 The leader of the House of Commons who is also lord president of the council, Penny Mordaunt, invited His Majesty to sign two proclamations — including one declaring the date of Queen Elizabeth II’s funeral a bank holiday.